Pesticide Laws and Regulations

-You must submit to the Missouri Department of Agriculture a certified applicator or pesticide dealer application complete with a recent (within one year) photograph of the applicant, pass the written certification exams, obtain liability insurance, and pay an annual license fee of $50.
-The applicant may also be required to submit additional requirements.
+You must submit to the Missouri Department of Agriculture an application complete with a recent (within one year) photograph of the applicant, pass the written certification exams, obtain liability insurance, and pay an annual license fee of $65.
+The applicant may also be requested to submit additional requirements.

 What are some examples of businesses that require commercial applicator licenses?

 Pest control operators, lawn care firms, custom agricultural applicators, and right-of-way applicators are the major businesses in Missouri that employ commercial applicators.